Examples of CSS Website Designs for Inspiration

 This is another capsule CSS website in our collection.
 In essence, it is just a homepage with two sections and several PDF files.
 Nevertheless, it is enough for this business sector.

 The team capitalizes on minimalism prioritizing the information that is of actual value for the customers.
-The homepage includes a video hero area that hints about the establishment and all the essential links that lead to a PDF file with a menu, pop-up contact form and booking service.
+The homepage includes some video templates hero area that hints about the establishment and all the essential links that lead to a PDF file with a menu, pop-up contact form and booking service.

 Weblounge falls into a large group of CSS designs that are popular among startups and small companies these days.
 It has a relatively simple structure based on a two or three-column skeleton, elegant stylistic options that make the interface look polished and neutral coloring.